JESWIN-AJ/tictactoe/readme.md

 HTML - For the structure of the game board
 CSS - For styling the game board and layout
 JavaScript - For the game logic and player interactions

+to run this project you need to set it up in youur local machine